DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/shape-report-data/group-and-sort-data/group-data-by-a-custom-field.md

     ![](../../../../images/eurd-web-group-by-field-layout.png)

-6. Click the smart tag of the label in the Group Header and set the **Text Format String** property to **{0:dddd}**.
+6. Select the label in the Group Header and set the **Text Format String** property to **{0:dddd}**.
 This makes the label only display the day of the week, and not the date.

 	![](../../../../images/eurd-web-group-by-field-format-string.png)